cibele-as/cibele-as.github.io/_posts/2020-05-02-billings-alarms-aws-using-terraform.md

 ## Implementation Scenario

-Using AWS Billings its possible to keep track of costs using a lot of approaches, for instance, resource tags where we can filter costs by a specific business or teams, resource names using amazon services names, etc. It is possible to set alarms when for forecast values or current values.
+Using AWS Billings it is possible to keep track of costs using a lot of approaches, for instance, resource tags where we can filter costs by a specific business or teams, resource names using amazon services names, etc. It is possible to set alarms when for forecast values or current values.

 In our study case, we have a `development account` in AWS and we use two services `EC2` and `S3`, looking into the previous